 We are seeing trends that suggest that compliance buying decisions are being made around the world, not just in the compliance HQ.
 This bodes well for our business as we have a global sales team working to capture clients around the world in the local markets.
 This changing approach to the buying of compliance means that there is a need to have relationships at all levels of the customer’s business, not just at a HQ function.
 We have started to manage several large clients in multiple locations and have a contracting model that supports local buying but with global pricing and oversight.
 We expect this trend will continue in the foreseeable future.
 Our investments in our local expertise in our local offices validates our approach to supporting clients in the fields where they need it the most.

 Technology must drive compliance

 We continue to invest in our technology solutions to make them more valuable to clients, more scalable, and more robust.
 We believe that technology will be at the heart of a compliance programme (of whatever kind) going forward supported by data and people.
 We believe that the innovation in technology can drive the compliance industry forward and we will continue to develop technology through our in-house team in Manila.
-Our key compliance platforms of ComplianceDesktop®, Supplier Integrity® and IntegraCall® will all be developed further in 2018 along with some new products being released (which for competitive purposes we are not discussing here).
+Our key compliance platforms of ComplianceDesktop®, Supplier Integrity® and IntegraCall® I AI-driven Whistleblowing Platform will all be developed further in 2018 along with some new products being released (which for competitive purposes we are not discussing here).
 It will be a big year for our technology team and our plans for developing the Firm towards being a world-leading technology player.

 Mid-tier and SME market